isomerpages/moe-manjusrisec/_students-and-parents/Counselling Services.md

 *   Change 101 : a practical guide to creating change in life or therapy by Bill O Hanlon

-*   The hidden messages in water by Masaru Emoto & translated by David A Thayne
+*   The hidden messages in water by Masaru Emoto &amp; translated by David A Thayne

-*   Change your mind, change your life by Gerald G Jampolsky M.D & Diane V Cirincione
+*   Change your mind, change your life by Gerald G Jampolsky M.D &amp; Diane V Cirincione

-*   Making the brain body connection : a playful guide to releasing mental, physical & emotional blocks to success by Sharon Promislow
+*   Making the brain body connection : a playful guide to releasing mental, physical &amp; emotional blocks to success by Sharon Promislow

 *   The don't sweat guide for parents : reduce stress and enjoy your kids more by the editors ofDon't Sweat Press